Basis-Theory/basistheory-go/docs/ReactorFormulasApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiReactorFormulasGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetRequest struct via the builder pattern

 Name | Type | Description  | Notes